 Connection size

 Connection size is the classification of connection based on size such as pipe size, number of taps, area of plot and sump capacity for which the connection is applied.
 Some of these parameters help in connection charge calculation while others help in regular usage charge calculation.
-The general connection sizes are 15 mm, 20 mm, 25 mm, 32 mm, 40 mm, and 50 mm
+The general connection sizes are 15 mm, 20 mm, 25 mm, 32 mm, 40 mm and 50 mm

 Number of taps